Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 ## Which Game Boy Printer emulator using with the Matlab/Octave decoder ?

 The Octave/Matlab decoder is of course natively backward compatible with the [Arduino Game Boy Printer Emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator).
-However, I've added some new features to the original Game Boy Printer emulator after fruitful discussions with Rafael Zenaro from the Game boy Camera Club :
+However, I've added some new features to the original version:

 - *The game compatibility have been increased to 100% by applying two simple rules to the error packets sent by the Printer emulator to games: the error packet is always 0x00 before printing (the games clearly do not mind this error byte most of the time) except when an empty data packet is received, where it becomes 0x04 (image data full).
 This allows triggering the print command for certain rare games that require this.
 The post-printing commands are still the ones from the original project, except some increase of the number of busy state commands.*